tranquac/cmd-inject-header/README.md

 ## cmd-inject-header
-A simple tool to check command injection in headers of http request
+A simple tool to check command injection in headers of http request, faster with goroutines

 Designed to make easy check command injection in headers for bug hunter, pentester, red team-er